 Chicago has been a key player in the steel and iron industry for centuries, even prior to the Civil War.
 By the middle of the 20th century, Chicago was a hub for steel and iron processing at all levels, and the industry employed thousands of people.
 Even though the industry’s peak is over, Chicago still has a booming scrap metal industry.
+And scrap metal prices are a key factor in our Chicago cash for junk cars service.

 The most common scrap metals include copper, aluminum, steel, iron, stainless steel, lead, and brass.
 These materials come in many forms, such as sheets, wires, tanks, fixtures, ornaments, and even old cars.